allanp94/01-htmlCssGit/README.md

 ## Actions

 **Steps**
-Markup: \* Cloned the urban-octo-telegram repository to my system and followed the instruction from the following website https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github so my changes would be pushed to my own 01-htmlCssGit repository
+Cloned the urban-octo-telegram repository to my system and followed the instruction from the following website https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github so my changes would be pushed to my own 01-htmlCssGit repository